pylandtemp/pylandtemp/README.md

 ## Code license

-The code of this library is available under the [MIT license](https://fossa.com/blog/open-source-licenses-101-apache-license-2-0/).
+The code of this library is available under the [Apache 2.0 license](https://fossa.com/blog/open-source-licenses-101-apache-license-2-0/).

 ## How to cite